 Grants for research initiation can vary significantly in size, but their purpose is always to enhance mobility and support opportunities for contacts in the research community.
 Applications with international exchange are given particular priority.

-Funding decisions are taken by the Executive Committee of the Board, at intervals of about one to two months.
+Funding decisions are taken at intervals of about 2-4 times each semester.
+There are no set dates for these decisions.
 No formal reasons for our decision will be given.
 The grants awarded are disbursed on a requisition basis.

 Grants for research initiation may be applied for at any time during the year.
 Thus, there are no deadlines to meet.
 However, the activities for which the funds are sought must be planned well in advance.